ImangazalievM/CleanArchitectureManifest/README.md

 |     |     |---- ArticleListComponent
 ```

 First of all, we divided the code into layers: data, domain, presentation.
-Also we created a separate package for the DI code.
+Also, we created a separate package for the DI code.
 The packages **domain**, **presentation** and **di** are divided by features, and the **data** package is divided by data source type (network, database, file system).
 This is because all features use the same classes (for example, **NewsApiService**) and it will be very difficult to divide them into features.

 Packages named **global** contain common classes that are used in several features.
 For example, the **data/global** package stores models and repository interfaces.